syan212/CryptoPyX/scripts/README.md

 analyse_csv.py - Prints out average of field from csv

-CI.sh - runs CI locally.
+ci.sh - runs CI locally.
 Note that this will not be the same as the github CI,
         as it only runs it on your specific OS and architecture